 The Properties tab of a user task appears.

 4On the Outcomes tab of a user task, you can edit the task outcome names.
 By default, the value specified in the workflow appears here.
-Click Edit to edit the task outcome name.
+To edit the task outcome name, click Edit.

 5Configure the properties of each user task in the workflow.